 sudo apt-get --download-only install winehq-devel sudo apt-get install --install-recommends winehq-devel sudo apt-get --download-only dist-upgrade

-For, the case of Fedora and its derivatives, we must add the appropriate repository to the version we are using.
+To withdraw from your the case of Fedora and its derivatives, we must add the appropriate repository to the version we are using.

 sudo dnf config-manager --add-repo https://dl.winehq.org/wine-builds/fedora/27/winehq.repo